ameliabedelia/eukaryote-genome-annotation/de.NBI-genome-annotation-course.md

 `maker -c 4 -R`

-This will run the annotation on 4 CPUs (`-c`), and in this case wihtout the very time-consuming repeat-masking step (`-R`) (for an actual annotation project, you should of course NOT skip repeat-masking).
+This will run the annotation on 4 CPUs (`-c`), and in this case without the very time-consuming repeat-masking step (`-R`) (for an actual annotation project, you should of course NOT skip repeat-masking).
 MAKER still takes some time to run, so you can either take a coffee break, work on the questions in section B1 or start researching details for question QB2.5 (see below).

 Once the program has finished, you can output the annotation using:

 `gff3_merge -g -d scaffold.maker.output/scaffold_master_datastore_index.log`

 This will only output the finished gene models, not the aligned proteins and transcripts (`-g`).
 The result file `scaffold.all.gff` can be loaded into IGV.
-WHat are your impressions, when you compare the MAKER gene models with your AUGUSTUS results and the chicken lift-over?
+What are your impressions, when you compare the MAKER gene models with your AUGUSTUS results and the chicken lift-over?

 ##B2.6.
 Functional annotation using BLAST and MAKER

 Now that you have a first structural annotation, you next have to figure out what the genes you just annotated actually do.
 Based on that, you can start thinking about explanations for the male morphs in the ruff.
 A common way to functionally annotate genes is by similarity to genes that we already know the function of.
 A good source for this is the Uniprot database.
-We will simply usse **BLAST** to match the predicted proteins from the ruff scaffold to this database and take the best hit as the most likely function.
+We will simply use **BLAST** to match the predicted proteins from the ruff scaffold to this database and take the best hit as the most likely function.
 Please keep in mind that this is only a prediction and will not work well if your genome of interest is phylogenetically distant to other species with a functionally characterized proteome.
 Since we work with a bird and chicken is well studied, this should not be a big problem in our case.

 First we output the protein sequences of the genes we annotated with MAKER in scaffold28: